 All emeritus faculty and standing faculty over the age of 55 are members of PASEF, the Penn Association of Senior and Emeritus Faculty, unless they opt out.
-PASEF organizes social, cultural and educational events for its members and maintains information on volunteer activities looking for participants.
-It also organized the creation of this booklet.
+PASEF advocates for the concerns of senior and retired faculty, organizes social, cultural and educational events for its members, and maintains information on volunteer activities looking for participants.
+Contact our coordinator, Sarah Barr, for information about specific issues you would like to bring to the attention of PASEF's governing Council, becoming more involved with PASEF, and specific PASEF activities.
+She can be reached at: pasef@pobox.upenn.edu or (1-215-74)6-5972.
+PASEF also organized the creation of this booklet.